dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Fin is minimally integrated into DAG-T, simply setting the meta-information field occasionally.
 Importantly,
 at no time is transaction broadcast slowed down by the Fin protocol.
-Rather, Consensus logic is embedded into the DAG structure simply by injecting view numbers into it.
+Consensus logic is embedded into the DAG structure simply by injecting view numbers into it.
+Importantly, the DAG transport never waits for view numbers, it embeds in transmissions whatever value it already has.

 The reliability and causality properties of DAG-T makes arguing about correctness very easy, though a formal proof of correctness is beyond the scope of this post.